Xetibo/ReSet-Doc/sections/implementation/ui_design.typ

 On top of that, the settings are structured in a hierarchical order, which allows us to have a breadcrumb menu similar to file paths.
 This can help users backtrack to previous sections without having to restart their search from the beginning.
-With this hierarchical order, it is also possible to use the Back button on the mouse for navigation.
+This hierarchical order allows users to navigate using the Back button.
 #align(
   center, [#figure(
       img("windowsBreadcrumb.png", width: 75%), caption: [Windows 11 breadcrumb menu],